 Pivot Charter School North Bay is an independent study Charter School and not required to complete the FIT but the facility works with a management company that responds to any repair requests, they also oversee the regular outside grounds maintenance, cleaning services for the bathrooms and common hallway areas shared by all tenants, and quarterly air-duct filter cleaning for the entire building.
-The Pivot Office Assistant and the Site Administrator in North Bay have been overseeing repairs and maintenance specific to our tenancy such as changing light bulbs, small repairs, carpet maintenance, and regular biweekly cleaning.
-Pivot staff members also worked closely with licensed contractors during the recent remodeling of the main classroom, workshop rooms and kitchen area.
-The remodeling was completed in November 2014 and included new sprinkler and fire alarm systems, and drinking fountains.
-The building and improvements were thoroughly inspected and approved by the City of Santa Rosa.
+The Pivot Site Coordinator and the Site Administrator in North Bay have been overseeing repairs and maintenance specific to our tenancy such as changing light bulbs, small repairs, carpet maintenance, and regular biweekly cleaning.
+All building improvements have been thoroughly inspected and approved by the City of Santa Rosa.
 Upon doing our own facilities inspection we report the following information: the overall cleanliness of the site is good, there is no indication of pest or vermin infestation and the doors and windows are all working properly and secure.
-The staff and students participate in monthly fire drills and earthquake and shooter drills several times a year.
+The staff and students participate in fire drills, earthquake and shooter drills annually.